Satoru-Shibata-JPN/Kaggle/README.md

     - Purpose
       - Baseline Model Dev
     - Methodology
-      - Binary Classification by LightGBM Optimization
+      - Binary Classification by LightGBM Optimization.
     - Results
-      - Score: AUC = 0.774
+      - Score: AUC = 0.774.
-      - Code: 12 Points
+      - Code: 12 Points.
     - Considerations
       - Policy of additional development to Baseline Model.
       - The improvement of AUC by the additional development was only 0.07, which left some issues.